 Alice is happy because she now has time to spend on the work that moves her company — and her career — forward.
 Alice's managers are happy because more work is getting done, and it's getting done quicker.
 Everybody wins.

 From minor issues to major outages, incidents are a fact of life in operations.

-Life in operations involves being on either end of provisioning requests.
+Life in operations involves being on either the waiting or interruption end of a service requests.